…I’m interrupting today’s scheduled Steak Supper blog post for some Huge News!!

 Now back to the regular post…

 Our friend Matt messaged us today with the news that he had a really decent bottle of wine that he wanted to get through tonight.
 With nowhere in London offering BYO on a Friday night I offered to cook steaks if he bought the wine.
+Steak Supper on a Friday night with a lovely bottle of red!
+Heaven!

 I’d decided on roasted asparagus, garlic mushrooms, garlic spinach (you can never have too much garlic), roast potatoes for the boys and a red wine jus.